Towards Optimal Tradeoff Between Data Freshness and Update Cost in Information-update Systems: Numerical and Experimental Results

-Fig.~\ref{fig:multirates} shows the results for the setting with a fixed update cost $p = 50$ and a varying request arrival rate $\lambda$.
+Fig.~\ref{fig:multirates} shows the results for the setting with a fixed update cost $p = 50$ and a varying request arrival rate $\lambda$ when the staleness cost function is linear.
 We observe that the optimal threshold-based policy outperforms all the other online policies and is very close to the optimal offline policy.
 When the request arrival rate is small, the optimal periodic policy performs poorly.
 This is because Bernoulli process with a small rate $\lambda$ results in a larger mean (i.e., $1/\lambda$) and a larger variance (i.e., $(1 - \lambda)/{\lambda^2}$) of the inter-arrival time of the requests.
 Hence, the inter-arrival time of the requests is usually larger and more random.
 In this case, a periodic policy that updates the data at fixed time instants resulting in a larger staleness cost.
 On the other hand, the interarrival time of requests is large when the rate $\lambda$ approaches $0$, resulting in a large AoI (and thus a high staleness cost) when the requests arrive.
 All the capped reactive policies as well as the offline optimal policy would make an update decision for each request, making their average cost close to the update cost $p$.
 This aligns well with our theoretical result when we let $\lambda =0$ in Eq.~\eqref{eq:exampel_1}.
 When the request arrival rate becomes larger, the performance of the optimal periodic policy improves and is close to that of the optimal threshold-based policy.
 This is because a large request arrival rate $\lambda$ leads to a small period $d^*$.
 In this case, the requests arrive more frequently, and the updates also occur more frequently.
 Hence, the staleness cost becomes small, and the update cost becomes dominant.
 We also observe that the naive policy performs poorly compared to the other policies when $\lambda$ is large.
 This is because the naive policy is agnostic about the request arrival rate.
 The update period under a naive policy is roughly equal to $p$ regardless of the request arrival rate.
 However, when $\lambda$ becomes large, there could be many more requests arriving during an update interval of length $p$, which results in a large staleness cost.
 In addition, when the request arrival rate $\lambda$ approaches $1$, the optimal threshold-based policy and the optimal periodic policy have the same optimal threshold/period (i.e., ${\tau ^*} = {d^*} = \left\lceil {\sqrt {2p} } \right\rceil $) as well as the same average cost (i.e., $\sqrt {2p} - 1/2$), and their knowledge about the future request arrival process is almost the same as the optimal offline policy (i.e., there is a request arriving in every time-slot), so their performance is also very close.
+Similar observations can also be made from Fig.~\ref{fig:square_multirates}, where the staleness cost function is quadratic.
+We omit the explanation since they are almost identical.